ROAP EMEA – 2021 EDITION

 FORSYTH Gillian: she is a Senior Associate in international arbitration and public international law at Eversheds Sutherland.
 She advises multi-nationals and governments on a broad range of international disputes, notably with regard to high-profile, sensitive matters such as those relating to the telecoms, oil and gas and defence sectors.
 Gillian regularly provides advice in relation to commercial contracts and disputes governed by English law, including the appeal and enforcement of arbitral awards.
 On the non-contentious side, she advises companies interested in investing in jurisdictions subject to economic and political sanctions.
 Gillian is a dual-qualified English solicitor and French avocat.
 Follow on LinkedIn.

-GAVER Craig: he is an independent practitioner and researcher based in Washington, DC.
-Mr. Gaver previously worked for an international law firm in Washington, DC and Doha, Qatar, and the focus of his legal practice has been the MENA region.
+GAVER Craig: he is an Associate in Allen & Overy LLP’s Washington, DC office.
 In addition to international investment, commercial, and construction arbitrations conducted under the ICSID, UNCITRAL, and ICC rules, he has experience with domestic proceedings (including in US federal district courts), internal investigations, and advising clients on a broad array of issues arising under international and domestic law.
 Mr. Gaver received his J.D. from the Catholic University of America, Columbus School of Law, cum laude, and an LL.M. from Columbia Law School as a James Kent Scholar.
 Follow on LinkedIn.

 GREENOP Michael: he is an associate in Quinn Emanuel’s London office.
 His practice focuses on international arbitration, public international law and business and human rights litigation.
 Prior to joining the firm, Michael practiced as an employed barrister at one of New Zealand’s leading sets where he assisted a leading international arbitrator, Sir David A R Williams KNZM QC and two civil litigation barristers.
 He has appeared as junior counsel in commercial cases in the New Zealand High Court, arbitrations and specialist courts.
 While at studying at the University of Auckland, Michael represented New Zealand at the Philip C Jessup International Law Moot and the ICC International Commercial Mediation Competition, ranking second place globally in both and receiving individual recognition as the third best speaker in the former.
 He also represented the University of Auckland at the Willem C Vis International Commercial Arbitration Moot, receiving an honourable mention for best individual speaker.
 Michael assisted in the preparation of the second edition of New Zealand's leading text on arbitration and co-founded its preeminent group for young arbitration practitioners.
 In October 2019, he became the youngest Fellow of the Arbitrators’ and Mediators’ Institute of New Zealand (AMINZ) and was admitted in 2020 as a Fellow of the Chartered Institute of Arbitrators (CIArb).
 Follow on LinkedIn.